© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 White Rock Copper Works is a scheduled monument protected by Cadw under reference GM481.
 View the official record →

-White Rock Copper Works is a Post Medieval and Modern industrial copper smelting complex located in Wales.
+White Rock Copper Works is a post-medieval industrial site located in Wales, designated as a scheduled ancient monument under Cadw reference GM481.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM481.

 White Rock Copper Works dates from the post medieval/modern period, and is classified as a copper works.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 White Rock Copper Works is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM481.